-Making merry can feel daunting and unappealing after the demise of a marriage, but by taking the right steps, you can have a spectacular solo holiday season.
+Making merry can feel daunting and unappealing after the demise of a relationship, but by taking the right steps, you can have a spectacular solo holiday season.
 Here are five moves to make (and five to avoid!) when making the most of your new singlehood.

 1. DO plan ahead.
 “Structure your holiday time,” advises Alan Wolfelt, Ph.D., director of the Center for Loss and author of Transcending Divorce: Ten Essential Touchstones for Finding Hope and Healing Your Heart.
 “This will help you anticipate activities rather than just reacting to whatever happens.
 Getting caught off-guard can increase feelings of vulnerability and loss that are already heightened.”
 If kids are involved, speak sanely with your former spouse to agree on how you’ll handle gifts and whose relatives they’ll visit on what days.
 “Letdowns are completely avoidable if you communicate and coordinate with your ex,” says psychiatrist Tracy Latz, M.D., M.S., co-author of Shift: A Woman’s Guide to Transformation.
 Then consider how, where and with whom you’ll celebrate the season — from a Thanksgiving trip to your hometown through that New Year cruise for singles you’ve got planned.